Coverage and Rent Increases

 60 Day Notice Required For Rent Increases Higher Than 10%

-Effective 1/1/01, state law (Cal Civil Code 827) requires a 60 day notice for any rent increases which, alone or cumulatively, raise a tenant's rent by more than 10% within a 12 month period.
+State law (California Civil Code Section 827) requires a 60 day notice for any rent increases which, alone or cumulatively, raise a tenant's rent by more than 10% within a 12 month period.
 This covers both rent controlled and non-rent controlled units.

 Capital Improvement Rent Increases

-One of the more unjust parts of rent control is the Capital Improvement Passthrough.
-Capital Improvements are improvement's the the building–the landlord's investment–which tenants mostly pay for.
-Not only can the landlord get the tenants to pay for increasing the value of his investment, the landlord can then write the cost of the improvements off in their taxes.
-That said, here is a brief summary of a complex area (for more information you'll need the Tenants Rights Handbook or to talk to a counselor at our drop in clinic.
+One of the more unjust parts of rent control is the capital improvement passthrough.
+Capital improvements are improvements for the building, the landlord's investment, which tenants mostly pay for through a passthrough.
+Not only can the landlord get the tenants to pay for increasing the value of his or her investment, the landlord can then write the cost of the improvements off in their taxes.
+That said, here is a brief summary of a complex area (for more information you'll need the Tenants Rights Handbook or to talk to a counselor at our drop-in clinic.
 Capital improvements are things like new windows, a new roof, painting of the exterior of the building, landscaping, new appliances (ranging from refrigerators to a new heating system) and other similar improvements to the property which generally are additions or replacements as opposed to repairs.
-Landlords must complete the work and petition the Rent Board and win approval of the rent increase before the can be passed on.
-Tenants can contest the increases at the hearing on certain grounds, like that the work was never done or was not necessary or was done to gentrify the building, but it is difficult to stop such a passthrough in its entirety.
+Landlords must complete the work, petition the Rent Board and win approval of the rent increase before the cost can be passed on.
+Tenants can contest the increases at the hearing on certain grounds, like that the work was never done, or was not necessary, or was done to gentrify the building, but it is difficult to stop such a passthrough in its entirety.

-Operating & Maintenance passthroughs are for increases in the landlord's cost of operating the property and for the landlord to be able to pass on one of these O & M passthroughs, the increased landlord expenses must exceed the annual rent increases.
+Operating and maintenance passthroughs are for increases in the landlord's cost of operating the property.
+For the landlord to be able to pass on one of these Operating and Maintenance Passthroughs, the increased landlord expenses must exceed the annual rent increases.
 In other words, if the landlord's expenses increased 2% and the annual increase that year is 2.2%, then the landlord would not be eligible for this passthrough.
-In determining whether or not a landlord can get an O & M increase, their expenses are aggregated, or looked at in total.
+In determining whether or not a landlord can get an Operating and Maintenance Passthrough, the expenses are aggregated, or looked at in total.
 In other words, an increase in one area (e.g. taxes) may be offset by a decrease in another area (e.g. repairs).
-If when all is calculated the landlord can get the O & M increase, the passthrough is only the amount over the annual increase.
-So if the annual increase is 2.2% and the landlord's expenses go up 3.2%, the landlord could get a 1% O & M increase.
-O & M rent increases can not exceed 7% and do become a part of the tenant's "base rent."
-O & M increases typically only occur when the landlord has a big increases in one expense area, most commonly a new, higher, mortgage.
+If when all is calculated the landlord can get the Operating and Maintenance Passthrough, the passthrough is only the amount over the annual increase.
+So if the annual increase is 2.2% and the landlord's expenses go up 3.2%, the landlord could get a 1% Operating and Maintenance Passthrough.
+Operating and Maintenance Passthrough rent increases cannot exceed 7% and do become a part of the tenant's "base rent."
+Operating and Maintenance Passthrough increases typically only occur when the landlord has a big increase in one expense area, most commonly a new and higher mortgage.

 PG & E Passthroughs

-Tenants who do not pay for PG & E separately (i.e., it's included in the rent), can have their rent rent increased when PG & E costs go up.
-PG & E passthroughs should be part of the O & M passthrough process but instead became a separate automatic passthrough when rent control was passed in 1979.
-These, too, are very unfair as tenants already pay for utility increases as part of the annual rent increase, which is based on the Consumer Price Index (CPI) Energy costs are typically the single, biggest component of the CPI and when gas & electricity prices go up or down the annual increases will increase or decrease dramatically.
-But landlords get to collect twice from tenants and can pass on these costs again via the PG & E Passthrough.
+Tenants who do not pay for PG & E separately (i.e., it's included in the rent), can have their rent increased when PG & E costs go up.
+PG & E passthroughs should be part of the Operating and Maintenance Passthrough process but instead became a separate automatic passthrough when rent control was passed in 1979.
+These, too, are very unfair as tenants already pay for utility increases as part of the annual rent increase, which is based on the Consumer Price Index (CPI).
+Energy costs are typically the single, biggest component of the CPI and when gas & electricity prices go up or down the annual increases will increase or decrease dramatically.
+But landlords get to collect twice from tenants and can pass on these costs again via the PG & E passthrough.
 The Rent Board has lengthy, complicated regulations on how these passthroughs are calculated.
 Generally, if the landlord is calculating the increase based on the past 2 calendar years, the landlord must file a petition with the Rent Board before passing on the increase to tenants.
-If, however, the landlord uses an earlier "base year" (as most landlords do) they do not have to file a petition with the Rent Board but must file their calculation worksheet with the Board (and attach a copy to the tenant's rent increase notice).
-The "base year" for calculating the increase is 2002 for any tenancies existing as of 12/31/2003 and the year preceding the move-in date for tenancies which began after 12/31/2003.
+If, however, the landlord uses an earlier "base year" (as most landlords do), they do not have to file a petition with the Rent Board but must file their calculation worksheet with the Board (and attach a copy to the tenant's rent increase notice).
+The "base year" for calculating the increase is 2002 for any tenancies existing as of 12/31/2003 and the year preceding the move-in date for tenancies which began after December 31, 2003.
 Tenants can file a petition challenging the increase and get a hearing if they disagree with the landlord's calculations.

 Rent Board Fee

 The Rent Board is funded by an annual fee assessed on rental units covered by rent control.
 Landlords can pass on to tenants 50% of the fee.
-Currently the fee is $29 per apartment unit and $14.50 per residential hotel unit, thus landlords can pass on $14.50 per year to apartment tenants and $7.25 per year to hotel tenants.
 As with the annual rent increase, the Rent Board Fee can be banked.
-Click here for past amounts of the fee.
-Landlords can deduct the Rent Board fee from Security Deposit interest or bill tenants directly.
-Tenants can not be evicted for non-payment of the Rent Board fee.
+Click here for amounts of the fee.
+Landlords can deduct the Rent Board fee from security deposit interest or bill tenants directly.
+Tenants cannot be evicted for nonpayment of the Rent Board fee.

 our work, please join or donate.
 Members get even more information via